 Top loan purposes

-We looked at the frequency of 21 common loan purposes, along with loan amounts and borrower demographics across each type.
+We looked at the frequency of 21 common loan purposes over a 12-month period, along with loan amounts and borrower demographics across each type.
 We also examined how loan use varied across credit scores and approved loan amounts.

-Credible's lending partners offer personal loans for a wide range of uses.
-In order, the top reasons borrowers get a personal loan on the Credible marketplace are to:
+Based on the percentage of closed loans, the top reasons borrowers get a personal loan on the Credible marketplace are to:

 Tip

 Debt consolidation and credit card refinancing are considered two different loan purposes, but they’re both used to pay off existing debt.
-More than half the personal loans taken out over the last year (66%) were used to pay off debt.
+Nearly two-thirds of the personal loans taken out over the last year (66%) were used to pay off debt.

 Average loan amounts for top loan purposes